rilysh/eslint-config-tea/README.md

 ## eslint-config-tea
-A shareable eslint config which extends and prettify airbnb eslint config rules.
+A shareable eslint config for TypeScript which extends and prettify airbnb eslint config rules.

 ## Install
 #### npm